pdorobisz/temperature-monitor/README.md

 ## Development

-Temperature monitor is a Play application and can be run locally with following command: `sbt run`.
+Temperature monitor is a Play application and can be run locally with following command:

+`sbt run`

 There's `docker-compose.yml` file provided to run local instances of Grafana and InfluxDB for testing.
 Use following command to run them: